 It’s essentially worthless in distinguishing between sober people and those with an illegal BAC.
 The federal government conducted a study under ideal conditions.
 It was indoors with a smooth floor, excellent lighting, no distractions, etc. It found that trained officers would have falsely arrested 47% of the sober subjects!

-The roadside surface is uneven, traffic is passing close by and it’s usually noisy.
+The roadside surface is uneven, traffic is passing close by, and it’s usually noisy.
 There’s a patrol car’s blinking lights and it’s usually dark.
-The driver is typically frightened and highly anxious.
+The driver fears being arrested and going to jail.
+They’re typically frightened and highly anxious.
 This makes following directions very difficult.
 And not following directions quickly can lead to a failed field sobriety test.

 Yet there may be even more serious problems.
 It may not be a good measure of intoxication.
 But the One-Leg Stand is an excellent indicator of age.
 It’s also useful in diagnosing balance impairment.